-offences of the summary trial of an indictable offence or for the summary trial of an indictable offence, evidence of any previous conviction of the accused for an offence whilst under the age of eighteen is not admissible unless-
+15U.
+(1) In proceedings for an indictable accused when offence or for the summary trial of an indictable offence, evidence of any previous conviction of the accused for an offence whilst under the age of eighteen is not admissible unlessprobative value

-- (a) the conviction was in relation to an indictable offence or the summary trial of an indictable offence; and - (b) the Court is satisfied that the interests of justice require the evidence to be admissible. - (2) Subsection (1) applies in addition to section 15N.
+- (a) the conviction was in relation to an indictable offence or the summary trial of an indictable offence; and - (b) the Court is satisfied that the interests of justice require the evidence to be admissible.

+(2) Subsection (1)applies in addition to section 15N.

-Assumption of truth in assessment of reference to the relevance or probative relevance or value of evidence is a reference to its relevance or probative value or probative value or probative value on the assumption that it is true.
+Assumption 15v.
+(1) Subject to subsection (2), a of truth in assessment of reference to the relevance or probative relevance or value of evidence is a reference to its relevance or probative value on the assumption that it is true.